j0giwa/autonomous-instant-documents/README.md

 - Usable via GUI, TUI (UNIX OS only) and CLI

 ### Planned
-- Customisable LaTeX snippets (preconfigured ffor exams and answers)
+- Customisable LaTeX snippets (preconfigured for exams and answers)
-- Snippet statistics are saved in a database (for example how often a snipped has been used)
+- Snippet usage saved in a database
 - Export database to csv
 - ~~ChatGPT integration to automatically generate new snippets (API-key required)~~